revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <blockquote>

 - Typescript supports Any, Built-in, and User-defined data types.
-- Any is the superset for all the data types available.
-It means that the variable could be of any type.
-It will override the type checking.
+- Any is the superset for all the data types available.It means that the variable could be of any type.It will override the type checking.
 - The Built-in types include string, number, boolean, undefined, null, and void.
 - The User-defined types include array, enum, interface, class, union, and tuple.